Pan-Canadian-Genome-Library/clinical-submission/apps/data-dictionary-ui/README.md

 ### Production Environment Variables

 Vite statically build the app for production, meaning that the environment variables are not inserted at run-time and instead when the application is built.
 Data dictionary requires a run-time solution so to resolve this, a script was made to run when the container starts which will search through placeholder values and replace them in the docker environment.
+This script can be found in `docker/replace-env-script.sh` for the implementation.

 On production build, vite will insert `VITE_DICTIONARY_SCHEMA` as a placeholder(defined in [.env.production](https://vite.dev/guide/env-and-mode.html#env-files)), this `VITE_DICTIONARY_SCHEMA` is read in our script then the placeholder replaced by the value we provide in our docker env configuration.